-For full body-trim-accent schemes by style (Craftsman, Colonial, Cape Cod, modern farmhouse), use the outside house color ideas guide.
-To build the whole palette step by step (roof matching, sun exposure, the 60-30-10 rule), read how to choose an exterior house color.
+For the body itself with full body-trim-accent schemes by architectural style (Craftsman, Colonial, Cape Cod, modern farmhouse), use the outside house color ideas guide, which is the companion to this article.
+To build the whole palette step by step including roof matching, sun exposure and the 60-30-10 rule, read how to choose an exterior house color.
+From here on, this article is exclusively about the accessory surfaces.

 Front Door Color Ideas